feliperocha93/node-first-api/README.md

 - how to work with modules
 - how to create http server
 - the logic behind routing system
-- how is get the query params in url
+- how to get the query params in url
-- how is get the path params in url and pass to route
+- how to get the path params in url and pass to route
+- how to get de body request